-First violation: Verbal warning; recess(s) taken away.

-Second violation: 45-minute detention and/or a loss of social lunch; parents contacted.

-Third violation: Student sent to the office (office notified via intercom), parents contacted;

-assigned 45-minute detentions (may receive two, at the discretion of the principal) and/or two sessions of social lunch taken away.
+- First Violation Verbal warning; recess(s) taken away. - Second Violation 45-minute detention and/or a loss of social lunch; parents contacted. - Third Violation The student sent to the office (office notified via intercom), parents contacted; assigned 45-minute detentions (may receive two, at the discretion of the principal) and/or two sessions of social lunch taken away.